seekdavidlee/github-action-continuous-delivery-apps/README.md

 This is an introduction to GitHub Action Continuous delivery or CD for building .NET Web API Docker Container and pushing into Azure Container Registry

 ## Prerequsite
 1. Create a Azure Container Registry with a tag for prefix.
 The key should be stack-name with a value of STACK_NAME_TAG_PREFIX-shared-container-registry.
+Another tag should have a key of stack-environment with a value of dev.

 # Steps
 To run the demo, please follow the steps below.